 LLF's specialty is the combination of three complementary kinds of diversity: diversity of theoretical approaches, diversity of empirical methods, and diversity of languages studied.
 The unity of the research conducted at LLF lies in the following set of shared beliefs:

 The Laboratoire de Linguistique Formelle is a "mixed research unit" (UMR 7110) co-sponsored by the CNRS and the Université Paris Diderot.
 It is housed by the Université Paris 7-Denis Diderot.
 Led by Olivier Bonami since March 2016, it is made up of 12 CNRS researchers, 4.5 research and administrative engineers, 22 teaching researchers and 34 PhD students.

-Founded in 1972 by Antoine Culioli, at first as an associated research team, then as an associated research unit, the LLF has been managed by Jean-Claude Milner (1990-1999), Jean Lowenstamm (1999-2005), Alain Kihm (2005-2011) and Anne Abeillé (2011-2016).
+Founded in 1972 by Antoine Culioli - originally as an associated research team, then as an associated research unit -, LLF has been led by Jean-Claude Milner (1990-1999), Jean Lowenstamm (1999-2005), Alain Kihm (2005-2011) and Anne Abeillé (2011-2016).